lawrennd/old_talks/_ai/includes/conversation.md

                             '../slides/diagrams', sample=(0,7))}

+\notes{
+### Conversation

+For human conversation to work, we require an internal model of who we are speaking to.
+We model each other, and combine our sense of who they are, who they think we are, and what has been said.
+This is our approach to dealing with the limited bandwidth connection we have.
+Empathy and understanding of intent.
+}

 \slides{
 ### Conversation {.slide: data-transition="none"}

 \includesvg{../slides/diagrams/anne-bob-conversation000.svg}
+}
 \speakernotes{This can be disturbing to humans because we are used to a low bandwidth communication rate. }

+\slides{
 ### Conversation {.slide: data-transition="none"}

 \includesvg{../slides/diagrams/anne-bob-conversation001.svg}